pigeonflight/ECAssignmentBox/README.txt

 Prerequisites

- To use LlsMultipleChoice you need a Plone 2.1.x installation.
+ To use ECAssignmentBox you need a Plone 2.1.x installation.
 Check "plone.org":http://plone.org/products/plone for Plone's prerequisites.